maicoin/max-websocket-docs/public_orderbook.md

 # Order book Subscription

 You need to specify book channel for subscribing order book, and indicate which market you want to subscribe in subscriptions.
-We also provide `depth` parameter to let you get limit level response. we only support for three kinds of depth: 1, 5, 10.
+We also provide `depth` parameter to let you get limit level response. we only support for three kinds of depth: 1, 5, 10, 20, 50 (default is 50).

 ```json
 {